andrewwang247/sudoku/README.md

 # Sudoku

-An expressively coded, time & space efficient 9-by-9 Sudoku puzzle solver using recursive backtracking.
+An expressively coded, time & space efficient n-by-n Sudoku puzzle solver using recursive backtracking.

 ## Formatting

 Usage: ./sudoku < puzzles_list.txt > solutions.txt

 The input is piped from cin but we recommend using IO redirection to get the puzzles piped into the program.
-Puzzles should be formatted as a 9x9 square of digits.
+Puzzles should be formatted as a n x n square of digits.
 Non-numeric characters are ignored in the input.
 Use a numeric '0' for unknown entries.
 For each puzzle in puzzles_list.txt, the solver will output a well-formatted solution (if it exists) to solutions.txt.

 ## Algorithm Overview